Kouroshx99/kouroshx99.github.io/README.md

 This system serves both as an interactive simulation platform and as a research testbed for studying physically grounded dynamics under real-time constraints.

+While technically motivated, this system was developed to support game mechanics where traction, loss of control, and vehicle behavior are legible to players through interaction rather than abstract UI.

 **Links**
 - Vehicle Physics – Writing Sample (PDF): [https://drive.google.com/file/d/1AJyO24DnAH7WrPG2FEDiHwNMUsd3QzBW/view?usp=sharing]